tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

           $ref: '#/components/schemas/WeatherdataResponse'
 ```

 The `$ref` points to a definition stored in the `components` object.
 Before we describe the response in the `components` object, let's look at the `weatherdata` response in detail.
 This response contains multiple nested objects at various levels.
+(Note that this Mashape Weather API builds off of a [Yahoo weather service API](https://developer.yahoo.com/weather/documentation.html), so the data returned in the `weather` and `weatherdata` endpoints is highly similar to the data returned by the Yahoo weather service API.)

 ```json
 {